WebizenAI/sensedocs/FunctionalDesigns/SpatioTemporal/DIDSSICOVIDSONGLINES/Tooling.md

 the results end-up with a requirement to produce a version of the 'hypermedia packages'..
 This would include the means to store the original artifacts, alongside files for discovery and semantic notations; and representation of the content.

 ## Issues & confusion
 The first point relating to 'issues' and indeed also, my 'confusion', is that this project relates to the HumanCentricAI works, the Webizen works, WebCivics works more broadly; as well as, consequentially, the peace infrastructure project and trust factory works.
 Its a fairly instrumental piece of the puzzle to solve.
-Yet, the means to address the 'sense' issue, is absolutely  enhanced through the development of these works; as the applied experiment / tests, upon [[DIDSSICOVIDSONGLINES]] use-case, is far simplier; than the languages of our human family, overtime, space, place, events, etc.  as needs to be provided a fabric of support, for use with Ai Agents, of which, i am particularly focused upon the Webizen works.
+Yet, the means to address the 'sense' issue, is absolutely  enhanced through the development of these works; as the applied experiment / tests, upon [[DIDSSICovidSonglines]]se, is far simplier; than the languages of our human family, overtime, space, place, events, etc.  as needs to be provided a fabric of support, for use with Ai Agents, of which, i am particularly focused upon the Webizen works.

 Whilst being supportive on a best efforts basis, with others seeking implementations broadly.